 Longfin squid is available year-round and usually gutted and cleaned with or without tentacles.
 The edible parts of the squid include the tentacles, the mantle (tube), and the fins (wings).
 Fresh longfin squid should be ivory colored with light speckles on the membrane.
 The flesh shouldn't be slimy or have a pink, purple, or yellow color.
 Avoid purchasing longfin squid with a fishy smell.
 Cheaper Illex (shortfin) squid can sometimes be sold as longfin squid but can be distinquished by a rougher flesh and generally larger size.

-Key sustainability sourcing notes for longfin squid based on production from 2012-2016 and the most recent 2012/2016 Seafood Watch assessment:
+Key sustainability sourcing notes for longfin squid based on production from 2014-2016 and the most recent Marine Stewardship Council certifications as of April, 2019:

 Longfin squid are characterized by their long fins that are at least half the length of their mantles (the main part of the body above the head).
 They are usually pink or orange and mottled with brown or purple and can change their skin color and pattern at will to hide or escape from predators, help them hunt, and to communicate and attract mates.
 Like most squid, they have large eyes that are covered by a cornea, which assist in hunting.
 Despite their good eyesight and ability to change color at will, longfin squid are thought to be colorblind.
 They are invertebrates and like other squid species do not have outer shells and instead have an internal shell called a “pen.”